agmcfarland/CRISPRito/README.md

 <img src="docs/logo.png" alt="Logo" width=1000>

-`CRISPRito` is a pipeline that takes CRISPR cut coordinates from many methods and/or replicates and does two things:
+`CRISPRito` is a pipeline that takes CRISPR cut coordinates generated from many methods and/or replicates and does two things:

 1. Clusters all cut coordinates to calculate overlapping observations and scoring statistics